effectai/effect-network/docs/Govern/creating-an-atp.md

 Go to "Wallet" and and enter the fields for sending the NFX tokens.
-Make sure to switch to "Use custom token" as your account might not own the tokens you wist to send.
+Make sure to switch to "Use custom token" as your account might not own the tokens you wish to send.
 Then click the "Transfer" button.

 ![Create TX](/assets/images/creating-an-atp--create-tx.png){: .d-block .mx-auto }